hkpeaks/peakrs/README.md

          python peaks "d:\your folder\data.csv"

-## New Query Statement for File, In-memory Table and Network Stream
+## New ETL Framework for File, In-memory Table and Network Stream

 Note: Use of "." to indicate it is member of your defined function is optional.
 First line is to define data extraction and data load.
 Below are 3 possible scenarios:-